GeoffStengel/pauls_dogs/README.md

 ✅ 7: Create Postgres (It Will Ask For Payment 💰)

-✅ 8: Heroku In The Project Go To Settings Add Custom Domain
+✅ 8: Heroku In Your Project Go To Settings Add Custom Domain (🎥 Helpful Vid: https://youtu.be/4hikWqrSmFA?si=zvGv9Jc2lGHp3qP1)

 🚀 IF TAKING THE AWS ROUTE THESE ARE THE STEPS - IF DIGITALOCEAN ROUTE SKIP TO THOSE STEPS